-Disapproval of LSD use was quite high among 12th graders through most of the 1980s but began to decline after 1991 along with perceived risk.
+Disapproval of LSD use was quite high and rising among 12th graders through most of the 1980s but it began to decline after 1991 along with perceived risk.
 All three grades exhibited a decline in disapproval through 1996, with disapproval of experimentation dropping 11 percentage points between 1991 and 1996 among 12th graders.
-After 1996 a slight increase in disapproval emerged among 12th graders, accompanied by a leveling among 10th graders and some further decline among 8th graders.
-From 2001 to 2008, disapproval of LSD use diverged among the three grades, declining considerably among 8th graders, declining less among 10th graders, and increasing significantly among 12th graders.
+After 1996 came a divergence among the three grades, with a substantial increase in disapproval among 12th graders, accompanied by more of a leveling among 10th graders and a considerable decline among 8th graders.
 Note, however, that the percentages of 8th and 10th graders who respond with "can't say, drug unfamiliar" increased through 2008; thus the base for disapproval has shrunk, suggesting that the real decline of disapproval among the younger students is less than it appears here.
-Since 2010 the divergence has reversed, with levels of disapproval declining for 12th grade students, staying fairly level for 10th grade students, and increasing some for 8th grade students.
+Since 2010 the divergence has reversed, with levels of disapproval declining for 12th grade students, staying fairly level for 10th graders, and increasing some for 8th graders (until both lower grades showed a significant drop in disapproval in 2020, possibly a result of the small samples in 2020 introducing error).

 Reported availability of LSD by 12th graders fell considerably from 1975 to 1979, declined a bit further until 1986, and then began a substantial rise, reaching a peak in 1995.
 LSD availability also rose somewhat among 8th and 10th graders in the early 1990s, reaching a peak in 1995 or 1996.
 Since those peak years, there has been considerable falloff in reported availability in all three grades, quite possibly in part because fewer students have LSD-using friends from whom they could gain access.

 There was also very likely a decrease in supply due to the closing of a major LSD-producing lab by the Drug Enforcement Administration in 2000.
-It is clear that attitudinal changes cannot explain the substantial declines in use.
+It is clear that attitudinal changes cannot explain all of the substantial declines in use in the late 1990s.
+Availability finally leveled in the lower two grades after about 2013, but began to rise gradually among 12th graders in the same period.

+Figure 5

 LSD: Trends in Annual Use, Risk, Disapproval, and Availability

+Grades 8, 10, 12